sitandr/hike-dispenser/README.md

 ### YAML

 `YAML` is a human-friendly data format with lots of features that could be used as input for this program.
-Usage of YAML allows using anchors, inheritance, infinities e.t.c.
-Full syntax description: [Wiki](https://en.wikipedia.org/wiki/YAML#Syntax), [Official spec](http://yaml.org/spec/1.2/spec.html).
+Usage of YAML allows using anchors, inheritance, infinities etc. Full syntax description: [Wiki](https://en.wikipedia.org/wiki/YAML#Syntax), [Official spec](http://yaml.org/spec/1.2/spec.html).
 This input format will be further developed, whereas plain text cannot support more features (cost is too high).
 Currently, root chapters are (this order is recommended, but not necessary):

 1. **Config** (optional)